FarronF/limerick-council-meetings/meetings/2022/10/19-Meeting of the Home and Social Development Strategic Policy Committee/Minutes – Meeting of the Home and Social Strategic Policy Committee – 15th June 2022.md

 tenants can be reported to Limerick City and County Council and (4) What do tenants and

-Councillors need to do to report anti-social behaviour?--- 3
+Councillors need to do to report anti-social behaviour?
+---
+3

 Mr. Hayes stated in reply to Cllr.
 Benson (1) Limerick City and County Council work very